ylatkin/tfcp/TFCP.md

 cout << result;
 ```

-Consider `tfcp::twofold` as _optimistic_ sort of intervals, which never over-estimates error, so can apply to legacy algorithms.
+Consider `tfcp::twofold` as _optimistic_ sort of intervals, which never over-estimates error so can apply to legacy algorithms.

 Consider `tfcp::coupled` as _surrogate_ of true 128-bit floats, less accurate than IEEE-754's `__float128` but much faster.